y-scope/clp-ffi-py/README.md

             print(log_event.get_formatted_message())
 ```

 Note:
 When `allow_incomplete_stream` is set to False (default), the reader will raise
-`clp_ffi_py.IncompleteStreamError` if the stream is incomplete (it doesn't end
+`clp_ffi_py.ir.IncompleteStreamError` if the stream is incomplete (it doesn't end
 with the byte sequence indicating the stream's end).
 In practice, this can occur
 if you're reading a stream that is still being written or wasn't properly
 closed.